nhanb/s4g/README.md

 **Warning: work in progress**

-WebMaker2000 is an in-place static site generator, meaning processed files are stored right next to their sources.
-This simplifies composing (source dir layout _is_ finished website layout; static assets no longer need to be moved around) and publishing (simply `rsync`/`git push` your whole dir).
+`s4g` (Stupidly Simple Static Site Generator) is an in-place static site generator, meaning processed files are stored right next to their sources.
+This simplifies composing (source dir layout _is_ finished website layout;
+static assets no longer need to be moved around) and publishing (simply `rsync`/`git push` your whole dir).
 It aims to be beginner-friendly while encouraging users to fiddle with html/css.
 To that end, the core feature set is intentionally simple:

 - [x] Finds all `*.dj` files, generates `*.html` in the same place
     + Per-page metadata allows using custom template